Tanghulu

 • Water.
 To help make the syrup.

 • Light corn syrup and honey.
-You need some kind of syrup to bind with the sugar and create the hard candy shell.
-I found maple syrup too finicky, and brown rice syrup to stodgy.
+You need some syrup to bind with the sugar and create the hard candy shell.
+I found maple syrup too finicky and brown rice syrup too stodgy.
 A combination of these two liquid sweeteners is the perfect ratio of sugar to achieve the perfect consistency.

 How to make tanghulu

 Step 2- Make sugar syrup.
-Add sugar, corn syrup, honey, and ¼ cup of water to a saucepan and stir gently.
-Boil the mixture and continue heating and medium-high heat until the syrup reaches 300F.
-Check the temperature with a candy thermometer.
+Add sugar, corn syrup, honey, and ¼ cup of water to a pot and stir gently.
+Bring to a boil until the syrup reaches 300F.

 skewered fruit.

-Step 4- coat the fruit with sugar syrup.
-When the syrup is ready, remove the pan from the heat.
-Dip the fruit into the sugar mixture to coat it completely.
+Step 4- coat the fruit skewers with sugar mixture.
 Once done, shake the excess syrup, put the skewer on the lined baking sheet, and allow to harden it for 10 minutes.
-Repeat the same process with each skewer.

 • Use fresh and firm fruit.
 The key to making perfect tanghulu is to use firm fruit that is not overly ripe.
 This will ensure that the fruit holds its shape and doesn’t become mushy when coated with the syrup.

-• Choose firm skewers.
+• Choose firm, wooden skewers.
 Use sturdy bamboo skewers long enough to hold several pieces of fruit without breaking.
-I like to soak my skewers for about 30 minutes beforehand to make them a little more sturdy.
+I like to soak my skewers for about 30 minutes in a bowl of ice water beforehand to make them a little more sturdy.

 • Work quickly.
-Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it begins to harden.
+Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it hardens.
 This will ensure the syrup doesn’t cool down and become too thick, which makes coating the fruit easier.

 • Use a candy thermometer.
-Sure, you can gauge by sight, but I find a candy thermometer to be a life saver to test the hot sugar syrup (we don’t want hardened sugar syrup!).
+Sure, you can gauge by sight, but I find a candy thermometer to be a lifesaver when testing hot sugar syrup (we don’t want hardened sugar syrup!).

 • Fruit ideas.
 As mentioned earlier, any fruit typically works.
-Some ideas include pineapple, hawthorn berries, apples, and oranges.
+Some ideas include pineapple, hawthorn berries, apples, and clementines.

 Storage instructions